-If you’re wondering whether a UMA is right for you, here a few things to think about.
+If you’re wondering whether a UMA is right for you, here are three things to think about:

 A unified managed account can be a good choice for high net worth investors.
 It can consolidate assets into a single account while maintaining individual investment strategies for those assets.
 When considering a UMA, pay close attention to the minimum investment required.
 Also, consider the overall track record of the money manager who would be in charge of your account.

 - Consider talking to your financial advisor about the advantages and potential disadvantages of investing through a UMA.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.